ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Experiments

 \textbf{\AlgoName{} is proficient in all tasks despite partial observability.} Tab.~\ref{tab:main-result} shows that \AlgoName{} achieves over \textbf{80\%} task completion rate in all our tested tasks, including long-horizon tasks with as many as 5 stages, all while relying only on camera sensory input and proprioception information.

-\textbf{\AlgoName{} achieves 89\% relative performance increase to baselines without state observability on average.} In Tab.~\ref{tab:main-result}, comparing HSP-Priv and HSP, we observe a significant drop in success rates due to the lack of object location awareness.
-With the same accessible information, \AlgoName{} achieves almost double the performance against HSP in overall success rate.
-We also notice that our advantages are especially higher in longer-horizon tasks with 4-5 stages, i.e., \emph{Nut Assembly}, \emph{Three Piece}, \emph{Coffee Preparation}, reaching \textbf{109\%} relative increase.
+\textbf{\AlgoName{} achieves an 89\% relative performance increase over baselines without state observability on average.} In Tab.~\ref{tab:main-result}, comparing HSP-Priv and HSP, we observe a significant drop in success rates due to the lack of object location awareness.
+With the same accessible information, \AlgoName{} nearly doubles HSP's overall success rate.
+We also notice that our gains are especially large in longer-horizon tasks with 4-5 stages, i.e., \emph{Nut Assembly}, \emph{Three Piece}, \emph{Coffee Preparation}, reaching \textbf{109\%} relative increase.